The Levelwise Finite Generation of Free Tambara Functors: Extension to Non-Transitive Sets

 \begin{proof} For notational simplicity, we give the proof when $N = 2$, but the proof for arbitrary $N$ is exactly the same.
-There are a long chain of straightforward but necessary verifications which need to be performed.
+There is a long chain of straightforward but necessary verifications which need to be performed.

 \begin{enumerate} \item[(1)] $\Tr$, $\Res$, and $c_g$ are well-defined. \end{enumerate}